-Financial aid generally comes in two forms: need-based aid and merit-based aid.
+Financial aid generally comes in 2 forms: need-based and merit-based aid.
 Need-based aid includes subsidized government loan programs, such as Perkins Loans, subsidized Stafford Loans or state loan programs.
-These programs offer loans with relatively attractive interest rates and do not require repayment until after the student graduates or leaves school.
-Many colleges also provide direct grants, scholarships or tuition discounts to qualified low-income students.
+These programs offer loans with relatively attractive interest rates and don't require repayment until after the student graduates or leaves school.
+Many colleges also provide direct grants, scholarships, or tuition discounts to qualified low-income students.

 Merit-based aid, as the term suggests, is awarded to students who excel academically or athletically, or who possess other special talents (such as the ability to play tuba in a marching band).
 This type of financial aid usually comes in the form of grants or tuition discounts, rather than loans.
 Private schools are more likely than public schools to offer higher amounts of merit aid, as their endowments enable them to compete more aggressively with other private schools for top-tier students.
 Therefore, families who may have assumed that private college was out of reach may want to explore financial aid opportunities from these institutions more closely.

-To get started on your financial aid odyssey, you will first need to become familiar with three acronyms: EFC, FAFSA and CSS.
+To get started on your financial aid odyssey, you'll want to get familiar with 3 acronyms: EFC, FAFSA, and CSS.

-The first step when exploring your financial aid options is to calculate your Expected Family Contribution (EFC).
+Your first step when exploring financial aid options is to calculate your expected family contribution (EFC).
 Your EFC does not represent the amount of money your family will have to pay for college, nor is it the amount of federal student aid you will receive.
-It is simply a number used by colleges to calculate the amount of federal student aid you are eligible to receive.
+It's simply a number used by colleges to calculate the amount of federal student aid you're eligible to receive.

-Your EFC measures your family’s financial strength according to a federal formula that factors in your family’s taxed and untaxed income, assets, family size and the number of family members who will attend college during the same academic year.
+Your EFC measures your family's financial strength according to a federal formula that factors in your family's taxed and untaxed income, assets, family size, and the number of family members who'll attend college during the same academic year.
 Your debts are not factored into the calculation.

-For a more accurate assessment of what each particular college may expect you to pay, visit each college’s website and search for the “net price calculator.”
+For a more accurate assessment of what each particular college may expect you to pay, visit the college's website and search for the "net price calculator."
 The net price is the full cost of attendance minus any grants and scholarships you may receive from the college.
-The price you receive is based on the personal financial information you provide and the financial aid policies of each particular college.
+The price you see is based on the personal financial information you provide and the financial aid policies of each specific college.
 Keep in mind that the net price covers only one year of college and does not factor in potential tuition increases in the future.

 To apply for federal financial aid, you will need to complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is used by the U.S. Department of Education and all public and private universities to conduct a “needs analysis” that determines your Expected Family Contribution.
+The FAFSA is used by the U.S. Department of Education and all public and private universities to conduct a "needs analysis" that determines your EFC.

 If you have the ability to defer income or increase tax deductions, consider taking those actions in the year prior to your first FAFSA application.
-Similarly, you may want to reconsider the timing of any actions that would produce a temporary increase in your taxable income during your base year or any year in which you hope to qualify for financial aid.
+Similarly, you may want to reconsider the timing of any actions that would produce a temporary increase in your taxable income during 2 years prior to the base year or any year in which you hope to qualify for financial aid.
 This includes capital gains from the sale of real estate or investments held in taxable accounts.

 Even if you believe your family's income is too high to qualify for financial aid, it may still be in your best interests to complete the FAFSA.
 That's because some sources of aid, such as unsubsidized Stafford and PLUS loans, are available regardless of need.
 However, to be considered for these loans, you must fill out the FAFSA.
 In addition, some schools will not consider you for merit-based aid or scholarships if you do not complete the application.
 Finally, remember that your financial aid package generally applies to your child's freshman year only.
 You will need to update your FAFSA information for each subsequent academic year.

-For private colleges, don't forget the CSS Financial Aid Profile
+Don't forget the College Scholarship Service (CSS) Financial Aid Profile

 The published prices for attending most public colleges are typically less than those of private colleges.
 But some families overlook the fact that many private colleges maintain large endowments that enable them to offer attractive financial aid packages to qualified students.
 Much of this aid comes in the form of grants and scholarships that in some cases can put the total cost of attendance on par with, or even below, the cost of a public college.

-To qualify for this aid, many private colleges require you to fill out yet another form known as the CSS Financial Aid Profile®.
-Developed by the College Board, the CSS Financial Aid Profile is an online application used by approximately 400 colleges and scholarship programs to award financial aid from sources outside of the federal government.
+To qualify for this aid, many private colleges require you to fill out yet another form known as the College Scholarship Service (CSS) Financial Aid Profile®.
+Developed by the College Board, the Profile is an online application used by approximately 400 colleges and scholarship programs to award financial aid from sources outside of the federal government.
 After you fill out the application, the College Board sends your information to the colleges and scholarship programs you have chosen.

-If you plan to complete the CSS Financial Aid Profile, be aware that students applying for early decision or early action are often required to file the application by November 15 of the year before they attend (the deadline is often February 1 for regular admission students).
-Be aware that each college may have its own unique methodology for determining who qualifies for financial aid.
-Therefore, consider contacting each college’s financial aid office to get more details about how it determines its financial aid packages.
+If you plan to complete the Profile, be aware that students applying for early decision or early action are often required to file the application by November 15 of the year before they attend (the deadline is often February 1 for regular admission students).
+Frequently, colleges use their own methods to determine who qualifies for financial aid so consider contacting the college's financial aid office to get details on its financial aid packages.

 A disciplined saving strategy is the best aid package

-There are numerous strategies you can explore for improving your family’s odds of landing either type of financial aid.
-Once you receive an offer, it may be possible to negotiate a better offer, especially if you can demonstrate a higher need.
+There are numerous strategies you can explore for improving your family's odds of landing either type of financial aid.
+After you receive an offer, it might be possible to negotiate a better one, especially if you can demonstrate a higher need.

-But keep the following fact in mind: while 70 percent of American families receive some financial aid, nearly 40 percent of financial aid packages include loans that must be repaid.
+But keep the following fact in mind: While 70% of families receive some financial aid, nearly 40% of financial aid packages include loans that must be repaid.
 The College Board estimates that the average debt burden for recent college graduates averages between $24,000 and $30,000.

 To help your children avoid a high college debt burden, look for ways to ramp up your contributions to a dedicated college savings account, such as a 529 college savings plan.
-Even if your child will be entering college next year, that still leaves a five-year window during which you can save for college.
-If your family managed to set aside an additional $250 each month during this period, you could amass $15,000—money you wouldn’t need to borrow to pay for college.
+Even if your child is entering college next year, that still leaves a 5-year window when you can save for college.
+If your family managed to set aside an additional $250 each month during this period, you could amass $15,000—money you wouldn't need to borrow to pay for college.